 According to the China Passenger Car Association, new energy passenger vehicle sales in China totaled 1,016,002 units last year, up 83 percent year-over-year.

 Including commercial vehicles, the total jumps to 1,256,000 units.
 The vast majority of these vehicles are made in China.

-The new energy vehicle category includes plug-in hybrid electric vehicles, battery electric vehicles and fuel cell electric vehicles.
+The new energy vehicle category includes plug-in hybrid electric vehicles (PHEVs), battery electric vehicles (BEVs) and fuel cell electric vehicles (FCVs).
 However, FCVs make up a tiny fraction of new energy vehicle sales with fewer than 5,000 of these cars on the road in China today.

 China is investing big in electrified transportation to improve air quality in cities, reduce oil imports and mitigate carbon dioxide emissions.
 But arguably the most important driver is that China sees EVs as good industrial policy.

 EV manufacturing plant data shows China is already pulling in the vast majority of investment.
-According to Bloomberg New Energy Finance, as of last August China had 47 plants where EVs were being made or planned to be made.
+According to Bloomberg New Energy Finance, as of last August, China had 47 plants where EVs were then being made or are planned to be made.
 At that time, the rest of the world combined had 39.